RichardKnop/machinery/README.md

 }
 ```

-The above example execute task1 and task2 in parallel, aggregate their results and pass them to task3.
-Therefor what would end up happening is:
+The above example executes task1 and task2 in parallel, aggregates their results and passes them to task3.
+Therefore what would end up happening is:

 ```
 multiply(add(1, 1), add(5, 5))
 ```

-More explicitely:
+More explicitly:

 ```
 (1 + 1) * (5 + 5) = 2 * 10 = 20